jingyuyao/tactical-adventure/readme.md

 in the level and player's spawning points.
 Script and world data are saved in Hocon format, terrains are saved as a tilemap using the Tiled map editor, dialogues are saved in native Java properties format.

+# Assets
+The game contains two primary graphic assets: tilesets and textures.
+Tilesets are used to render terrains and textures are used to render everything else (e.g. animations and overlays).
+Textures are created from numerically labelled image files in the `assets_raw` folder.
+These texture/animation files can be generated from a tool such as Piskel.
+After these "raw" assets are generated and placed in the `assets_raw` folder they need to be packed using the `TexturePackerRunner` class into a format used by libGdx.

 # Project structure & guidelines
 The game follows MVC and uses Guice to share objects between components.
 We follow Google's Java